Stop smoking the easy way

 Are you ready to quit?

 We are all different, so some people will give up with just one extended session, others may prefer the longer route with two or three shorter sessions.
-Whichever you decide, the cost is the same.
+Whichever you decide, the cost is the same and equivalent to less than one month expense smoking 20 a day.